shelleyolivia/learn-tutorials/solana/solana-streaming-protocol.md

         }
 ```

-Now, we can make a transaction of 0.03 lamports which I have chosen arbitrarily and send those to admin account.
+Now, we can make a transaction of 0.03 lamports (an arbitrary amount) and send those to the admin account.

-> Note: If the program fails, this transaction will not be refected.
+> Note: Transactions are atomic, if something fails the whole transaction will be reverted.

 Now, we can check the given instruction data.
-We will check the start time shouldn't be smaller then end time and the start time shouldn't be less then the current time.
-We can get current unix_timestamp by using `Clock::get()?.unix_timestamp`.
-We will return `InvalidStartOrEndTime` error in case of failure.
+When we check the end time, it shouldn't be less than the start time and the start time shouldn't be less than the current time.
+We can get the current `unix_timestamp` by using `Clock::get()?.unix_timestamp`.
+We will return an `InvalidStartOrEndTime` error in case of failure.

 Then we can check that the total Lamport deposited in the account should be equal to the amount we want to send + the minimum number of Rent required to create the account on the chain.
 We can get the minimum amount of balance required by using the `Rent::get()?.minimum_balance(len)` method.
 If this failed we can return the `NotEnoughLamports` error.